mojaloop/mojaloop-specification/thirdparty-api/data-models.md

 ##### 3.1.6.2 Callbacks
 The following callbacks are supported for the `/thirdpartyRequests/authorizations` resource
-###### 3.1.6.2.1 PUT /thirdpartyRequests/authorizations/<ID>
+###### 3.1.6.2.1 `PUT /thirdpartyRequests/authorizations/<ID>`

 Used by: PISP

-The PUT /thirdpartyRequests/authorizations/<ID> resource will have the same content as the PUT /authorizations/<ID> resource described in Section 6.6.4.1 of Ref.
+The `PUT /thirdpartyRequests/authorizations/<ID>` resource will have the same content as the `PUT /authorizations/<ID>` resource described in [Section 6.6.4.1](todo) of Ref.
 1 above.
 ##### 3.1.6.3 Error callbacks
-This section describes the error callbacks that are used by the server under the resource /thirdpartyRequests/authorizations.
+This section describes the error callbacks that are used by the server under the resource `/thirdpartyRequests/authorizations`.
-###### 3.1.6.3.1 PUT /thirdpartyRequests/authorizations/<ID>/error
+###### 3.1.6.3.1 `PUT /thirdpartyRequests/authorizations/<ID>/error`

 Used by: DFSP

-The PUT /thirdpartyRequests/authorizations/<ID>/error resource will have the same content as the PUT /authorizations/<ID>/error resource described in Section 6.6.5.1 of Ref.
+The `PUT /thirdpartyRequests/authorizations/<ID>/error` resource will have the same content as the `PUT /authorizations/<ID>/error` resource described in [Section 6.6.5.1](todo) of Ref.
 1 above.
-#### 3.1.7 thirdpartyRequests/transactions
+#### 3.1.7 `/thirdpartyRequests/transactions`
-The /thirdpartyRequests/transactions resource is analogous to the /transactionRequests resource described in Section 6.4 of Ref.
+The `/thirdpartyRequests/transactions` resource is analogous to the `/transactionRequests` resource described in [Section 6.4](todo) of Ref.
 1 above.
 The PISP uses it to request the owner of the PISP’s customer’s account to transfer a specified amount from the customer’s account with the DFSP to a named Payee.

-The /thirdpartyRequests/transactions resource supports the endpoints described below.
+The `/thirdpartyRequests/transactions` resource supports the endpoints described below.
 ##### 3.1.7.1 Requests

-This section describes the services that a client can request on the /thirdpartyRequests/transactions resource.
+This section describes the services that a client can request on the `/thirdpartyRequests/transactions` resource.
 ###### 3.1.7.1.1` GET /thirdpartyRequests/transactions/<ID>`

 Used by: PISP

-The HTTP request` GET /thirdpartyRequests/transactions/<ID> is used to get information relating to a previously issued transaction request.
-The <ID>` in the request should match the transactionRequestId which was given when the transaction request was created.
+The HTTP request `GET /thirdpartyRequests/transactions/<ID>` is used to get information relating to a previously issued transaction request.
+The `<ID>` in the request should match the `transactionRequestId` which was given when the transaction request was created.

-Callback and data model information for` GET /thirdpartyRequests/transactions/<ID>`:
+Callback and data model information for `GET /thirdpartyRequests/transactions/<ID>`:
-• Callback - PUT /thirdpartyRequests/transactions /<ID>
+- Callback - `PUT /thirdpartyRequests/transactions/<ID>`
-• Error Callback - PUT /thirdpartyRequests/transactions /<ID>/error
+- Error Callback - `PUT /thirdpartyRequests/transactions/<ID>/error`
-• Data Model – Empty body
+- Data Model – Empty body
-###### 3.1.7.1.2 POST /thirdpartyRequests/transactions
+###### 3.1.7.1.2 `POST /thirdpartyRequests/transactions`

 Used by: PISP

-The HTTP request POST /thirdpartyRequests/transactions is used to request the creation of a transaction request on the server for the transfer described in the request.
+The HTTP request `POST /thirdpartyRequests/transactions` is used to request the creation of a transaction request on the server for the transfer described in the request.

-Callback and data model information for POST /thirdpartyRequests/transactions:
+Callback and data model information for `POST /thirdpartyRequests/transactions`:
-• Callback - PUT /thirdpartyRequests/transactions /<ID>
+- Callback - `PUT /thirdpartyRequests/transactions/<ID>`
-• Error Callback - PUT /thirdpartyRequests/transactions /<ID>/error
+- Error Callback - `PUT /thirdpartyRequests/transactions/<ID>/error`
-• Data Model – See Table below
+- Data Model – See Table below

 Name Cardinality Type Description transactionRequestId 1 CorrelationId
 Common ID between the PISP and the Payer DFSP for the transaction request object.
 The ID should be reused for resends of the same transaction request.
 A new ID should be generated for each new transaction request.